-Clean Energy and Renewable Fuel Standards (RFS)
+Clean Energy Standards, Renewable Portfolio Standards, and Renewable Fuel Standards

 TechNet is interested in the trend of states setting clean energy portfolio and renewable fuel standards for customers and market participants.
-In addition, some TechNet members offer products/services to help customers, energy companies, and states achieve the RPS, CES and EPA RFS mandates.
+In addition, some TechNet members offer products/services to help customers, energy companies, and states achieve the RPS, CES, and EPA RFS mandates.

 Along with appropriate advocacy for CES, RPS, and RFS standards is the evolving notion of open access to customer and provider data.
 An open-data program for integrating data from different sources is important, since the data being received is data from a wide variety of sources, including power meters, thermometers, carbon-dioxide sensors, air-conditioning equipment, and meteorological sensors.
-Being able to pool the data will potentially allow states to leverage all the value being derived from all resources to maximize efficiency for better, more reliable, and lower cost procurement.
+Being able to pool the data potentially will allow states to leverage all the value being derived from all resources to maximize efficiency for better, more reliable, and lower cost procurement.
 Models and tools can be developed or supported to assess, analyze, and optimize renewable energy and energy efficiency technologies for any project.
 Many of these tools can be applied on a global, regional, local, or project basis.

 Retail Energy Competition

 TechNet believes that competition allows for and encourages innovation.
-As it relates to retail energy markets, allowing customers the flexibility to procure power from a source other than the monopoly utility allows the customer to incorporate clean technology and renewable power, and to tailor energy to the needs and procurement for their facilities and organization.
+As it relates to retail energy markets, allowing customers the flexibility to procure power and gas from a source other than the monopoly utility allows the customer to incorporate clean technology and renewable power, and to tailor energy to the needs and procurement for their facilities and organization.
 Typically, energy costs are among the top three highest expenses for businesses.
-Controlling those costs is critically important.
+Controlling these costs is critically important.

 TechNet will support policies that encourage retail energy competition and advocate for an even playing field for all suppliers, including the incumbent investor-owned utilities, and will oppose any additional requirements imposed on suppliers and customers as prerequisites to participate in competitive energy markets.

-Customer Data Access
+Grid and Customer Data Access and Transparency

-In the energy space, customer data is the foundational element of every business that directly touches customers (and also of a number of businesses that operate more at the wholesale level).
+In the energy space, customer data is the foundational element of every business that directly touches customers and a number of businesses that operate more at the wholesale level.
 The entity that controls customer data has a huge impact on the success or failure of those businesses.
 In the traditional utility model, the entity that owns the metering infrastructure (which, for all relevant U.S. jurisdictions, is the utility) is the de facto owner of the data.
 Even customers, who may technically be considered (by law or regulation) the beneficial owner of the data, must get their data from the utility, which typically has the right to retain the data and use it for many purposes.